vabarbosa/veremin/README.md

 ## Live demo

 To see this app in action without installing anything, simply visit https://veremin.mybluemix.net with a Chrome browser.
 You will want to have a MIDI synthesizer (hardware or software) connected.
-See the [Using the app]((https://github.com/vabarbosa/veremin#using-the-app)) section for more information.
+See the [Using the app]((https://github.com/vabarbosa/veremin#using-the-app)) section below for more information.

 ## Steps